ISL: Chhetri’s cheeky goal, KBFC’s crazy walkout – how an incredible night unfolded in Bengaluru

 In the stands, the Kerala Blasters faithful looked on in silence as they tried to figure out what had just happened.
 Meanwhile, Bengaluru fans had their mobile phone flash switched on to wave the Blasters off the pitch to chants of ‘Losers’.

 Five minutes later, the Kerala Blasters went down the tunnel and never came back out.
-20 minutes later, as the clock read 120:00, Crystal John blew the whistle for full-time to send Bengaluru FC into a semi-final clash against Mumbai City FC.
+Twenty minutes later, as the clock read 120:00, Crystal John blew the whistle for full-time to send Bengaluru FC into a semi-final clash against Mumbai City FC.

 Was there anything controversial about Chhetri’s goal?
 Not really.
 Quick free-kicks and corner kicks have always been a part of football.